Morristown Divorce Mediation Lawyers

 However, in order for a divorce mediation to be successful, one of the most important factors is the neutrality and professionalism of your divorce mediator.
 Since most divorce mediations only involve a single attorney who is hired not to represent any one individual, but rather to help the couple find acceptable and fair resolutions, finding an experienced and knowledgeable attorney (in this case a mediator) is just as important as it is during any divorce, if not more so.

 At Townsend, Tomaio & Newmark, our firm focuses exclusively on family and divorce law.
 This allows our attorneys to be well-trained and versed in many different ADR methods, as well as general divorce negotiation and litigation strategies.
-In fact, founding partners Laurie L. Newmark and Dominic A. Tomaio are both court approved mediators (as are many of our other attorneys), and have both been successfully resolving divorce disputes through mediation for the last 20 years.
+In fact, founding partners Laurie L. Newmark and Dominic A. Tomaio are both court approved mediators (as is our entire Mediation Team), and have been successfully resolving divorce disputes through mediation for the last 20 years.

 If you are going through a divorce, or are considering divorce, and are interested in learning more about the mediation process or how our firm can specifically help you to mediate your divorce in New Jersey or Morris County, call our office today to discuss your unique needs, concerns, and situation in a free and confidential consultation with our legal team.